-Most of us “serious adults with responsibilities” find it hard to to relax, to allow ourselves to open up and play with life in ways that reveal humor and wonder on a regular basis.
-That’s why we remember the moments in which we do, so clearly.
+Most “serious adults with responsibilities” find it hard to relax, to allow ourselves to open up and play with life.
+Perhaps that’s why we remember the moments we do, so clearly.
 Having shared the early stages of my romance with awareness in Part 1, this tale becomes more fun.

-I was fairly content with the progress I’d made.
-I’d found a comfort zone I could retreat to and even hide in, a world of new learning and curiosities.
-So I quit therapy.
-True, I hadn’t conquered the anxiety nor faced the issues of the family, but I reasoned that those developments would come in time, now that I had the tools.
+I was fairly content with the progress I’d made finding a comfort zone to retreat to, a world of new learning and curiosities.
+I quit therapy.
+True, I hadn’t conquered the anxiety nor faced the issues of the family, but I reasoned that those changes would come in time.

-To be honest, I had a somewhat strange when I think of it now, and more dualistically ‘religious’, redemption mindset then too, so every step toward empowerment felt like something huge that I needed to testify about.
-I feared that if I didn’t give miracles their proper due, I was pushing my luck and would, after having climbed so far, find myself sliding down the chute again.
-Rather than push further, I decided to draw back and be content – what I thought of then as humble, appreciative.
+I had a more dualistically religious ‘redemption’ kind of mindset then.
+Every step forward felt like something enormous and earth shaking I was supposed to testify about.
+There was a lingering fear that if I didn’t give the shifts and ‘miracles’ proper due, I would after having climbed so far, find myself sliding down the chute again.
+I decided to draw back and be, what I thought of then as, humble.

 Naturally, having taken the weight back onto my own shoulders before quite ready, I wobbled.
-I got caught up in daily work and health issues again, fell into distressing arguments again (feeling each as a full blown catastrophe!), and began to lose faith in all the tools and tricks I’d amassed.
+I got caught up in distressing arguments again, struggled with my health again, and began to lose faith in the tools and tricks I’d amassed.

-My daughter and I were wandering the the aisles of a DSW store that afternoon, looking for just the right shoes for some event, was the most ordinary thing in the world.
-It generally takes her a long time to find what she likes, so after a while I left her to it, standing off to the side, just people watching to pass the time.
+My daughter and I were wandering the the aisles of DSW store for quite a long time; the most ordinary kind of day in the world.
+It generally takes her a long time to find what she likes, so after a while I left her to it, standing off to the side, people watching to pass the time.